 Mr. Hite resumed teaching piano privately in 2016, and in the fall of 2017 became a piano instructor at the Shepherd Music School, based at Central United Methodist Church in Rogers.
 As a freelance Web developer, he used his skills to rebuild the school’s Website and build a Website for the NWA Chapter of the American Guild of Organists.

 Broc Hite is native to the Mid-Hudson River Valley of New York State.
-He started playing the piano at age 9, and became weekly organist at a small United Methodist Church at age 15.
+He started playing the piano at age nine and became weekly organist at a small United Methodist Church at age 15.
 He spent his first two undergraduate years at New England Conservatory of Music in Boston, where he studied piano with Veronica Jochum and piano pedagogy with Jean Stackhouse.
 He earned his Bachelor of Fine Arts degree in Piano Performance from Purchase College in Purchase, New York, studying under German Diez, chamber music with Yehudi Wyner, and organ with Robert Fertitta.
 For two years following his graduation from Purchase, he taught piano at the Rockland Conservatory of Music, a nationally-affiliated Community Music School and a partner of Rockland Community College, in Rockland County, New York.

 He taught piano and accompanied ballet classes at the Connecticut Conservatory of Dance and Music in New Milford, Connecticut.
 He also taught piano students during his tenure as music director at the United Methodist Church in Danbury, Connecticut, from 1993 to 2003.

 During the mid to late 1990s, he accompanied and performed regularly with the Danbury, (Connecticut) Concert Chorus, including accompanying major choral works on piano and organ by Haydn, Berlioz, Fauré, and Rutter.
 In 2004, he became Organist and Music Director at St. Timothy’s Episcopal Church in Fairfield, Connecticut.
 He founded the Choral Scholars program, which attracted some of the area’s finest high school students to participate as section leaders in the choir and to develop their talents in singing, musicianship, and conducting.
-He left the church in 2010 as the result of a corporate relocation from Connecticut to Arkansas.
+He left the position in 2010 as the result of a corporate relocation from Connecticut to Arkansas.